hzeller/folve/README.md

          /path/to/your/directory/with/flacs /tmp/test-mount

-Now you can access the fileystem under that mount point; it has the same structure as under your `/path/to/your/directory/with/flacs`
+Now you can access the fileystem under that mount point; it has the same structure as your original directory.

     $ mplayer /tmp/test-mount/foo.flac